wmbusmeters/wmbusmeters/README.md

 If you are using rtl_sdr/rtl_wmbus and you want to stop the daemon, do `sudo stop wmbusmeters@-dev-rtlsdr_3.server` followed by `sudo killall -9 rtl_sdr`.

-## AMB8465 USB stick
+## Non-standard baud rate set for AMB8465 USB stick

-The AMB8465 interface code expects the dongle to be factory reset before use.
-You can do this by sending the following hex strings to the stick before attempting to use it with this software:
+Wmbusmeters expects the serial baud rate for the AMB8465 USB stick to be 9600 8n1.
+If you have used another tool and changed the baud rate to something else you need to restore the baud rate to 9600 8n1.
+You can do that with that other tool, or you can try wmbusmeters-admin and select `Reset wmbus receives` this command try all potential baud rates and send the factory reset command.
+Then you have to unplug and reinsert the dongle.

+If you like to send the bytes manually, the correct bytes are:
  * Factory reset of the settings: `0xFF1100EE`
- * Reset the stick to apply the factory defaults: `0xFF0500FA` After this, the stick is communicating at 9600 bps and the wmbusmeters software will configure it to receive wireless mbus packets.
+ * Reset the stick to apply the factory defaults: `0xFF0500FA` this is not necessary if you unplug and reinsert the dongle.

 ## WMB13U-868, WMB14UE-868 USB sticks